Waiting in Hope

-A Letter From Our Lead Pastor
+A Letter From Pastor Adam

 Downtown Cornerstone,

-Of course, as I often point out, the final fruit of our prayers and labors is not entirely quantifiable.
-The most important fruit of God’s work is often unmeasurable.
-After all, who can measure increased joy in the Lord, or how many persevered through trials, or how many said “no” to a multitude of destructive temptations, or how many hearts were re-captured by the love of God, or how many re-structured their calendar and finances to place God first, or how many saw obedience turn from duty to delight, or how many seeds of the gospel were sown that will bear fruit in our city for generations to come in ways we’d never imagine.
+After all, who can measure increased joy in the Lord, or how many persevered through trials, or how many said “no” to a multitude of destructive temptations, or how many hearts were re-captured by the love of God, or how many re-structured their calendar and budgets to put God first, or how many saw obedience turn from duty to delight, or how many seeds of the gospel were sown that will bear fruit in our city for generations to come in ways we’d never imagine.

 Yet, other fruit is more easily seen and measured.
 Fruit that is seen is no less spiritual nor miraculous, so it’s fitting to give glory to God for it (1 Cor.
 10:31).
 Some of this fruit-that-can-be-seen is recounted here for our encouragement and God’s praise: